GemeenteUtrecht/zaakafhandelcomponent/backend/doc/admin/contents.rst

 Global configuration
 ~~~~~~~~~~~~~~~~~~~~

 :class:`.CoreConfig`: manage the core configuration of the ZAC.
-In here you configure the primary services, authorization ID of the BPTL and whether or not you allow non-ADFS login.
+In here you configure the primary services, authorization ID of the BPTL and whether or not you allow non-SSO login.
 The names of the fields are designed to be self-explanatory.

 Kadaster configuration